 ID cards for all other campus centers can be obtained from the Campus Center Director.
 These cards may be used by students, faculty and staff, and may be required by the local facility as part of the information needed to gain entry onto the installation.
 The ID may be obtained only after tuition and fees have been paid for the term.
 An expiration date will be noted on the ID.

 TOBACCO USE POLICY

 The use of tobacco (both smoking and smokeless) is prohibited in all campus facilities.
+In addition, smoking is prohibited within 50 feet of any campus building.

 General Procedures for Reporting a Crime or Emergency